|Displacement||9 130 t|

 |Bollard pull||160 t|

-The Kontio is the only icebreaker outfitted with oil recovery equipment.
-Outside the icebreaking season, the vessel is in a continuous state of readiness for oil spill response operations in the northern Baltic Sea.
+The Kontio is experienced in oil spill preparedness and response.
+Outside the Baltic icebreaking season, the vessel was in a continuous state of readiness for oil spill response operations in the northern Baltic Sea from 2010 until 2016.

 Launched in 1987, the Kontio was designed with particular attention to improved icebreaking efficiency on the Baltic Sea.
 Thanks to the Kontio’s efficient, twin-thruster hull design and relatively small crew, the vessel’s operating costs are significantly lower compared to previous vessels.
 The Kontio’s machinery is similar to that of the Otso, an icebreaker launched one year before Kontio.